seanbb88/falcons/README.md

 ## Overview

-This app is designed to initialize and populate databases, perform data retrieval, and make calculations based on the stored data.
-It serves as a tool to manage and analyze data related to various entities, such as clubs, players, transactions, history & salary.
+This app is designed to initialize and populate databases, perform data retrieval using public information from the internet.Then some calculations are made based on the stored data.
+It serves as a tool to manage and analyze data related to various entities, such as clubs, players, transactions, history & salary for the nfl.

-## Features

 ### Database Initialization